crisflash/crisflash/README.md

 ## Versioning

-Crisflash is currently in release 1.1.0.
+Crisflash is currently in release 1.2.0.
 We aim to follow versioning principles described in https://semver.org/.

 ## Authors

 * **Adrien Jacquin** - *Author for most of the code.*
-* **Margus Lukk** - *Idea, initial prototype and current maintainer of the code.*
+* **Margus Lukk** - *Author and current maintainer.*

 ## License